Learning the basics of a good website design

 I've used the Super Flat template to create this Interior Designer website.
 This style allows for custom logos to be added which is a great way to give your site a unique look and keep it to your brand.

 Keep the page layout and design consistent throughout your site.
-Several of our style templates allow you to customize the top header, edit the CSS and change the background - you can upload your own logo and/or banner image.
+Several of our templates allow you to customize the top header, edit the CSS and change the background - you can upload your own logo and/or banner image.
 It is possible to use one image for your whole site, or a different one for each page if you prefer.
-Please note that Yola does not cater for the use of varying style templates in a single website.
+Please note that Yola does not cater to the use of varying templates in a single website.

 Color is a powerful principle.
 Ensure that your colors compliment each other well.
 Avoid excessive use of shouting colors.
 An idea would be to match your choice of font colors to your main graphic (which is customizable in many of our templates).
 Color Hunter is a useful tool that generates a color palette based on the values of an uploaded image.
 Give it a try!

 Graphics, text and navigational elements should be balanced and well proportioned.
-Too many animated graphics may be distracting and could have impact on download speed.
+Too many animated graphics may be distracting and could have an impact on download speed.

 Choose your page layout

 You have the option of one of nine layouts.
-You can locate these layouts by going to Page > Layout to view the options available.
+You can locate these layouts by going to Page > Page Layout to view the options available.
 You can start with a blank page, or use a preset layout with drop zones to give you greater control over your content.